ricaun/CayenneLPPDecode/README.md

 # CayenneLPPDecode

-This is an Arduino Library for Arduino Compatible with Cayenne Low Power Payload Decoder to Json format (ArduinoJson)
+This is an Arduino Library Compatible to Decoder Cayenne Low Power Payload to Json format (ArduinoJson).

 ## Dependences